ibm-cloud-docs/ContinuousDelivery/pipeline_build_deploy.md

 In addition to job logs, you can view unit test results, generated artifacts, and code changes for any build job.

-You can also run, cancel, or configure a stage from the Stage History page.
-Click **RUN** to run a stage or **CONFIGURE** to configure a stage.
+You can also run, redeploy, cancel, or configure a stage from the Stage History page.
+Click **RUN** to run the stage, **REDEPLOY** to redeploy if it is a deployment job, or **CONFIGURE** to configure a stage.
 While a stage is running, you can cancel it by clicking the run number and then clicking **CANCEL**.